maxious/lmic-rpi-lora-gps-hat/README.md

 ## CFG_au915

 There is an additional preprocessor definition named "CFG_au915".
-Adding -DCFG_au915 along with the -DCFG_us915 on the LMICCFG line will enable Australian frequency selection along with 915 support.
+Adding -DCFG_au915 along with the -DCFG_us915 on the LMICCFG line in the examples/projects.gmk file will enable Australian frequency selection along with 915 support.

 ```
 LMICCFG += -DCFG_DEBUG -DCFG_us915 -DCFG_au915 -DCFG_sx1276_radio -DDEBUG_LMIC -DDEBUG_HAL